kptdev/kpt/docs/pkg/init.md

   DIR:

-    Defaults to '.'.
     Init fails if DIR does not exist

   --description string